 Email | Webpage

 Elizabeth Jones, MSW, RSW, Senior Instructor, joined the faculty as a full time instructor in 2009, after more than 20 years teaching practice courses sessionally and part time at the graduate and undergraduate levels.
 She has taught: child welfare, leadership and management, adult education in social work, practice theory basic and advanced, communication skills basic and advanced, and integrative seminar, basic, advanced, and online.
 Currently, she is chair of the BSW Program.
 She has also taught at Capilano University in North Vancouver, University of the Fraser Valley, and the Justice Institute of BC.
-Elizabeth received 2 nominations for the Killam teaching award of excellence in 2000 and 2001.
+Elizabeth received 2 nominations for the Killam teaching award of excellence in 2000 and 2001, and received this award in 2014.

 Edward Kruk is involved in research in the field of child and family policy and practice, particularly in the areas of child custody, child care, and child protection.
 His research has focused on child custody determination, family mediation, fathers and divorce, women and addiction, the spiritual foundations of social justice, and harm reduction.
 He has over 30 years of experience as a social worker and social work educator.
 His professional experience includes practice with the Cathoic and Metro Children's Aid Societies in Toronto in child protection, the Metro Separate School Board in Toronto as a social worker in the school system, and the Royal Hospital for Sick Children in Edinburgh, Scotland as a senior social worker in neurology.
 He has also worked for Calgary Catholic Family Services, and had a faculty appointment at the University of Calgary prior to coming to UBC.